San Bernardino Criminal Defense Attorney

 “Third strikers” are not the only ones to feel the full effect of the three strikes law.
 “Second strikers” face double the prison sentence for a second conviction and must serve at least 80% of this time before release, regardless of good behavior.

 Criminal accusations of any kind can have devastating consequences, and repeat offenders may find themselves facing a very unforgiving criminal justice system.
-However, you do not have to face the court alone.
+However, you do not have to face criminal court in San Bernardino alone.

 When you need a fearless advocate, contact our San Bernardino attorney at Kassel and Kassel.